covcom/205CDE/03 Introduction to HTML5/README.md

 ### Audio and video

 The inclusion of audio and video files is easy.
 In the lab's `assets` folder, there is a sample public domain audio clip.
-Download to you computer and then upload to your own `assets` folder (create it first).
+Download to your computer and then upload to your own `assets` folder (create it first).

 The audio file can then be included in a web page by adding the following HTML5 code: